dcppc/centillion/Readme.md

 ## What is centillion

-centillion is a document search engine that can index different kinds of document
+centillion is a search engine that can index different kinds of document
-collections: Google Documents (.docx files), Google Drive files, Github issues, Github files, Github Markdown files, and Groups.io email threads.
+collections: Google Documents (.docx files), Google Drive files, Github issues, Github files, Github Markdown files, and Disqus comment threads.

 ## How centillion works